What is OpenCandy?

-During the initial assessment of OpenCandy, I was a little sceptical about what to look out for or expect.
-In fact, I had to install the OpenCandy.exe file twice to discern its behaviour.
+During the initial assessment of OpenCandy, I was a little skeptical about what to look out for or expect.
+In fact, I had to install the OpenCandy.exe file twice to discern its behavior.
 I’m not sure how this application got its name but I do believe it has something to do with the fact that it supposedly helps Internet users open a new world of Internet browsing.
-That conclusion was arrived at after realizing that OpenCandy.exe installed mostly Internet browsers along with a tune up tool on the test computer.
-However, as a result of the system requirements, there was a pop up message indicating that Internet Explorer 8 was not compatible with the computer system in question.
-(Please, see images below)
+That conclusion was arrived at after realizing that OpenCandy.exe installed mostly Internet browsers along with a tune-up tool on the test computer.
+However, as a result of the system requirements, there was a pop-up message indicating that Internet Explorer 8 was not compatible with the computer system in question.

-In comparison to the malwares I’ve encountered since I started researching malware, OpenCandy is everything but malicious.
-In fact, this application is only categorised as malware because of its’ subtle covert nature of installing bundled programs unsolicited by the user.
+In comparison to the malware I’ve encountered since I started researching malware, OpenCandy is everything but malicious.
+In fact, this application is only categorized as malware because of its’ subtle covert nature of installing bundled programs unsolicited by the user.

 Additionally, OpenCandy coerces users into changing their Internet Browsers by installing those unrequested by the user.
 In fact, it’s no shock that OpenCandy chose to install the Internet Browser ‘Opera’ as a part of this bundle since it’s one of the least used browsers according to the Federal Government.
 Clearly, this was a smoothly disguised advertisement or promotion to force users into using the Opera Browser, along with Internet Explorer 8.0.

 While these aforementioned browsers in themselves aren’t malicious and are in no way considered malware, they were installed as a promotional tool and without the request of the user.
 Despite being mentioned within the EULA, advertisers are capitalizing on this since most users do not bother to read the agreements when installing a program.